 In previous posts, we’ve highlighted new laws recently passed in the Colorado legislature that have a significant impact on Denver property managers and real estate investors.

 In this post, President Marc Cunningham reviews the law update regarding the time period to cure lease violations for tenants.
 Evicting tenants due to non payments is never a pleasant experience; however, it is a necessary action at times for Denver real estate investors.
 Here’s what the law update means for you:

 For many years, Colorado landlords have abided by the three-day demand notice: if a tenant doesn’t pay rent by the due date, the landlord can post a demand notice that gives the tenant three additional days to pay before beginning the legal eviction process.

 While Grace Property Management’s eviction rate is less than half of one percent, many rental property eviction rates are much higher.
-This rise in evictions has led the state of Colorado to make changes to the notice period.
-Here’s how the notice period is changing:
+This rise in evictions has led the state of Colorado to make changes to the notice period:

 Rent demand: 10 days